CareTrust REIT, Inc. research snapshot

 CTRE AI Stock Forecast Scenarios

 The CTRE AI stock forecast uses Normalized FFO per share as the primary REIT earnings proxy, then tests growth and terminal multiples.
-The bullish case becomes more likely if investment activity continues near the 8.8% to 8.9% stabilized yields reported in Q1, operator coverage remains healthy, Moody's investment-grade upgrade lowers funding costs, and share issuance remains accretive.
+The bullish case becomes more likely if investment activity keeps closing near the 8.8% to 8.9% stabilized yields reported in Q1, operator coverage remains healthy, the Moody's investment-grade upgrade lowers funding costs, and share issuance remains accretive.
 The bearish case becomes more likely if rates rise, operator coverage falls, acquisition spreads narrow, or new equity issuance outpaces FFO growth.

 Bullish case